(0)

 “Just now and then, a record comes along in which everything about it seems to perfectly embody the broader intentions underlying the work.
 Lumba is a case in point.”

-Blogfoolk (IT)
+Blogfoolk Magazine (IT)

 28/10/2021